 Choosing Your Boat

-Outboard vs inboard motor, both have their preferred use cases.
+Outboard vs inboard motors, both have their preferred use cases.
 Most recreational boaters and anglers prefer boats with an outboard, so that’s likely what you’ll end up starting with.

 Looking for more boat tips and tricks like this?
 Visit our blog to find other helpful articles.